The most-googled cocktail in summer is the original. Here are eleven ways to keep drinking it through autumn, winter, and spring.

 The Elderflower 75

 Add 15ml St-Germain to the classic French 75.
-Why you are pouring this tonight Add 15ml St-Germain to the classic French 75.
-The floral elderflower lifts the drink…
+Why you are pouring this tonight The Elderflower 75 is the French 75 with Saint-Germain elderflower liqueur replacing the simple…

 Read the recipe →